GeneralWadaling/Civ-style-set-by-Bucketeer/README.md

-Contact me via discord (@GeneralWadaling) if you have any problems.
+Contact me via discord (@Wadaling) if you have any problems.